open-energy-transition/pypsa-zambia/doc/home/offline-setup-run.md

 ## Step 2: Run the setup file

 On Windows, this needs the `-ExecutionPolicy Bypass` option, because Windows often blocks running setup files it does not recognise.
-This does not change any settings permanently — it only applies to this one command.
+This does not change any settings permanently and only applies to this one command.

 ```powershell
 powershell -ExecutionPolicy Bypass -File "setup.ps1" -o "install-folder"